 The Loading Job execution time can vary by the size of your dataset and the chosen Rows per request per second configured at step 3.
 When the "Status" parameter modifies to "Completed", you can start querying your data.

 Automatic Loading Job

 If you set your Loading Job as "Automatic/Scheduled", you won't find the Play icon.
 This type of Loading Job will execute automatically, according to the frequency.

 Permission groups allows you to define fine-grained authorizations for users to interact with the databases, inserting and querying data, using SQL or API, and also get access to the Control Panel and its modules.

-You can create a permission group using the Control Panel by accessing the Permission Groups page on the Identity and Access menu where you'll be able to see all the permission groups available in your SlicingDice account.
+You can create a permission group using the Control Panel by accessing the Permission Groups section on the Identity and Access menu on Account Management where you'll be able to see all the permission groups available in your SlicingDice account.
 Now you can click on Create New Role and Policy to start the Permission Group Creation Wizard.